tahiirrr/CTEC3905/README.md

 Another issue that occurred was that when I was inserting images into my website I hadn't created any sections and because of this all my images were getting placed weirdly, to fix this I created a new section and using the CSS I made it so that all the images were in boxes and the same size.

+TESTING

+The testing for the website was done in various ways.
+I first ran the code through the validator online, it came up with a few errors however they didn't make any differene to the actual website, since the layout of the website is the same on every page.
+I also tried every single hyperlink on the site to make sure that the site was working correctly.